 Perhaps that’s why, for many centuries prostate massaging was the primary treatment for ED and why it is still used today by some guys in combination with other therapies.
 If you decide to combine prostate massaging with masturbation or other cock play, then you add an extra level of stimulation which may well help with ED.
 And we’re pretty sure you’ll also blow your full load with more intensity than you’ve ever done before.

-If you're suffering with urine-passing problems, painful ejaculation and back ache, you may have prostatitis or BHP.
+If you're suffering from urine-passing problems, painful ejaculation, and backache, you may have prostatitis or BHP.
 Both conditions can cause issues including an urgent need to pee or, conversely, an inability to pee.
-They can also lead to pain around your dick, balls and ass—and impact on sexual performance with painful ejaculations or pelvic pain following sex.
+They can also lead to pain around your dick, balls, and ass—and impact on sexual performance with painful ejaculations or pelvic pain following sex.